Custom Search

 Height, Weight

-Weight: 61-85 pounds
+Weight: 61 - 85 pounds

 Health Problems

 Little data has been accumulated for the Spinone breed in general.
 Hip dysplasia does exist, as in other comparably sized dogs.
-Sometimes bloating does occur, though not a huge problem.
+Sometimes bloating does occur, though it is not a huge problem.
 Some are prone to an inherited disease, which manifests itself as a Cerebellar Ataxia, or abnormal gait originating from a problem in a part of the brain.
 For more information, go to the Spinone Club of America.

 Living Conditions